ming-xwolf/FinanceMCP/README_EN.md

       "url": "http://localhost:3000/mcp",
       "timeout": 600,
       "headers": {
-        "X-Tushare-Token": "your_tushare_token"
+        "X-Tushare-Token": "your_tushare_token",
-        // Or
+        // Or any one of the above:
-        // "Authorization": "Bearer your_tushare_token"
+        // "Authorization": "Bearer your_tushare_token",
-        // "X-Api-Key": "your_tushare_token"
+        // "X-Api-Key": "your_tushare_token",

+        // CoinGecko (choose ONE based on your plan)
+        // Demo:
+        // "X-CG-DEMO-API-KEY": "your_demo_key",
+        // Free/Standard:
+        // "X-CG-API-KEY": "your_standard_key",
+        // Pro:
+        // "X-CG-PRO-API-KEY": "your_pro_key"
       },
       "autoApprove": [
         "current_timestamp",